|

 ART EXHIBITION

-For the 2024 Season of Black Girl Magic, our walls have been transformed into an art gallery, and patrons will experience awe-inspiring works from 11 talented Black women artists who call Sacramento home.
+For the 2024 Season of Black Girl Magic, in collaboration with BLACK ARTIST FOUNDRY, our walls have been transformed into an art gallery, and patrons will experience awe-inspiring works from 12 talented Black women artists who call Sacramento home.

 We thank

-In the meantime, grab your tickets for ZORA & LANGSTON and be sure to leave time to explore the gallery and your opportunity to add works for sale to your personal collection!
+Grab your tickets for MUD, RIVER, STONE and be sure to leave time to explore the gallery and your opportunity to add works for sale to your personal collection!

 Image Credits: